Human trafficking: Forced marriage

-Labour trafficking
+Labor trafficking

 Labour trafficking is the movement of persons for the purpose of forced labour and services.
 It may involve bonded labour, involuntary servitude, domestic servitude, and child labour.
 Labour trafficking happens most often within the domain of domestic work, agriculture, construction, manufacturing and entertainment; and migrant workers and indigenous people are especially at risk of becoming victims.
 People smuggling is a related practice which is characterized by the consent of the person being smuggled.
 Smuggling situations can descend into human trafficking through coercion and exploitation.
 They are known to traffic people for the exploitation of their labour, for example, as transporters.

 Bonded labour, or debt bondage, is probably the least known form of labour trafficking today, and yet is the most widely used method of enslaving people.
 Victims become "bonded" when their labour, the labour which they themselves hired and the tangible goods they have bought are demanded as a means of repayment for a loan or service whose terms and conditions have not been defined, or where the value of the victims' services is not applied toward the liquidation of the debt.
 Generally, the value of their work is greater than the original sum of money "borrowed".

 Forced labour is a situation in which people are forced to work against their will under the threat of violence or some other form of punishment; their freedom is restricted and a degree of ownership is exerted.
 Men and women are at risk of being trafficked for unskilled work, which globally generates US$31 billion according to the International Labour Organization.
 Forms of forced labour can include domestic servitude, agricultural labour, sweatshop factory labour, janitorial, food service and other service industry labour, and begging.
 Some of the products that can be produced by forced labour are: clothing, cocoa, bricks, coffee, cotton, and gold.